morawskim/provision-dev-servers/server/vm-k8s/k8s/helm/README.md

 Return to parent directory (where is stored this README) and install kube-state-metrics `helm install -n monitoring kube-state-metrics ./charts/kube-state-metrics -f kube-state-metrics-values.yml`

+## Traefik

+Add chart repository `helm repo add traefik https://traefik.github.io/charts`

+Go to directory `cd ./charts` and run download chart `helm pull traefik/traefik --untar`

+Return to parent directory (where is stored this README) and install traefik `helm install -n traefik traefik ./charts/traefik -f traefik-values.yml`

+For security concerns, the dashboard is not expose by default.
+To access dashboard use port-forward: `kubectl port-forward -n traefik $(kubectl get pods -A --selector "app.kubernetes.io/name=traefik" --output=name) 9000:9000`.

+It can then be reached at: `http://127.0.0.1:9000/dashboard/` ⚠️ The trailing "/" is very important.
+Otherwise you get 404.

 ## Troubleshooting

 ### Dump K8s resources